Swedemon/MzFightReporter/README.md

    - Note: To view the in-game heal window check 'peers outgoing' option.
 ## How to Upgrade?
 - Releases since version 2.1 will automatically update.
 For older versions go to [Releases](https://github.com/Swedemon/MzFightReporter/releases) for manual upgrade instructions.
-## (Optional) Twitch Bot Instructions
+## Twitch Bot Instructions
 1. Create and login to a new account at https://www.twitch.tv to represent your bot.
 Optionally, you can use your existing twitch account.
 1. Go to https://twitchtokengenerator.com/
    1. Choose the option: Bot Chat Token
    1. Authorize.
       - Note: You can manage these connections at https://www.twitch.tv/settings/connections
 1. Copy the provided 'ACCESS TOKEN'.
-1. Using Notepad edit the file **config.properties** located at your unzip location.
-Save your file.
+1. In the UI click on the 'Settings' tab and enter the below settings.
+Click Apply to save.
-   1. Set the value of 'twitchChannelName' to your main channel name.
+      1. Set the value of 'Twitch Channel Name' to your main channel name.
-      - Example: ```twitchChannelName=drdisrespect```
-   1. Set the value of 'twitchBotToken' to the copied ACCESS TOKEN.
+      1. Set the value of 'Twitch Bot Token' to the copied ACCESS TOKEN.
-      - Example: ```twitchBotToken=li3j3l1ijlj13llj13lj1i3```
-- Note: To disable the twitch bot revert ```twitchChannelName``` back to empty.
+- Note: To disable the twitch bot revert 'Twitch Channel Name' back to empty.
-- Note: Do not to share your access token.
-If necessary you can disconnect it and create a new one.
 ## Sneak Peek
 <p align="center"><img height="450" src="https://i.imgur.com/OeQPypv.png"/></p>
 <p align="center"><img height="400" src="https://i.imgur.com/yVJ7CST.png"/></p>